SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 | Labels       | \<none>         |
 | Annotations  | \<none>         |

-> You should see an empty redis-config key.
+> You should see an empty `redis-config` key.

 **Data Section**
 | Key          | Value           |
 |--------------|-----------------|
 | redis-config | (empty)         |

-Ensure that the 'redis.conf' file path and 'volume mounts' in the Redis Pod manifest match your configuration.
+Ensure that the `redis.conf` file path and `volume mounts` in the Redis Pod manifest match your configuration.
 Any discrepancies might prevent Redis from loading the expected configuration.
-Double-check the 'example-redis-config.yaml' file and reapply it if necessary.
+Double-check the `example-redis-config.yaml` file and reapply it if necessary.

 ### Step 5: Access the Redis CLI in the Pod
-To verify that the Redis configuration values are set to their defaults, access the Redis CLI within the running 'Redis Pod'.
+To verify that the Redis configuration values are set to their defaults, access the Redis CLI within the running Redis Pod.

 1. Access the Redis CLI by running the following command: